aliemamalinezhad/Time-Series-and-Financial/README.md

 I try to cover important content for you to start your work as a Data Scientist for any suggestion you can email me.

 aliemamalinezhad@gmail.com

+Resources:

+To understand better, i highly recommend you <font color=green> python for finanace</font> by Yves Hilpisch, also Think stats and think bayes are vey good.